-In 2023, Al Niece enters his seventh full-time season as team owner of Niece Motorsports in the NASCAR Craftsman Truck Series.
+In 2024, Al Niece enters his eighth full-time season as team owner of Niece Motorsports in the NASCAR Craftsman Truck Series.

-Niece Motorsports advanced to the post-season for the second season in a row with Carson Hocevar and the No. 42 team.
-In addition, Ross Chastain earned the organizations fourth win at Charlotte Motor Speedway in May, behind the wheel of the No. 41 WWEX Racing Chevrolet Silverado.
+Niece Motorsports advanced to the post-season with Carson Hocevar and the No. 42 team in 2022.
+In addition, Ross Chastain earned the organization’s fourth win at Charlotte Motor Speedway, behind the wheel of the No. 41 WWEX Racing Chevrolet Silverado.

 In 2022, Niece Motorsports drivers made a combined 99 starts in the Truck Series, earning one pole (Hocevar; Sonoma), one win (Chastain; Charlotte) and nine top-five finishes.
 In addition, the team earned 14 top-10 finishes and led 351 laps.